sporto/elm-patterns/send-message-to-sibling/readme.md

 ## Solution

-- This patterns uses an auxiliary mailbox for sending messages between components
-- The `Trigger` component sends the message to this mailbox
-- When a message is received in this mailbox it is redirected to the `Message` component
+- The trigger component returns a third value in `update`.
+This third value is a root message.
+- Then the main component reacts to this root message creating a message for the Outlet component.

 ## Running